Eugene Secunda: Career

-He began his career as a newspaper and radio reporter in the U.S., the Middle East and Europe, then was a police reporter for the New London Day newspaper, New London, Ct.
-He later became a marketing executive promoting many Broadway theater productions, as well as for films at 20th Century Fox and Universal Film Studios, both in the U.S. and abroad.
+Secunda began his career as a newspaper and radio reporter in the U.S., the Middle East and Europe, then was a police reporter for the New London Day newspaper, New London, Ct.
+He later became a marketing executive promoting many Broadway theater productions, as well as for films at 20th Century Fox and Universal Film Studios.

 Secunda was with the J. Walter Thompson Company for 16 years, supervising a variety of advertising and public relations accounts in the U.S. and global markets, and as J. Walter Thompson's Senior Vice President, Director of World-wide Corporate Communications.
 He also founded the agency's Entertainment Advertising Division.
 In 1980, he joined N. W. Ayer & Son International advertising agency in 1980 as Senior Vice President and Division Manager.
 He left in 1982 and co-founded his own agency, Barnum-Secunda Associates, where he served as President, and in 1985, established a consultancy, Secunda Marketing Communications, serving clients in the marketing and media industries.

-In the 1990s, Dr Secunda was Director of Corporate Communications of Central European Media Enterprises, a London-based media company that launched and operated eight privately owned, advertiser-supported national television stations in Central and Eastern Europe reaching 100 million people.
+In the 1990s, Secunda was Director of Corporate Communications of Central European Media Enterprises, a London-based media company.

-Eugene Secunda still works as a Professor of Media Studies at New York University and continues his work in communications-related authorship and participation of community affairs.
+Secunda works as a Professor of Media Studies at New York University and continues his work in communications-related authorship and participation of community affairs.